Autodesk-Forge/forge-tutorial-postman/DA4ACAD/instructions/task-4.md

     - `$ (settings[script].path` identifies the path to the file where Design Automation saves the value of the setting named `script`.
 See [AutoCAD documentation on scripts](https://help.autodesk.com/view/ACD/2020/ENU/?guid=GUID-95BB6824-0700-4019-9672-E6B502659E9E)` for information on writing scripts.

-- `parameters` defines the inputs nd outputs that need to be provided when the Activity is executed.
-Input parameters are identified by the attribute `"verb":"get".
+- `parameters` defines the inputs and outputs that need to be provided when the Activity is executed.
+Input parameters are identified by the attribute `"verb":"get"`.
 Output parameters are identified by the attribute `"verb":"put"`.

  - `engine` is the Design Automation engine that the Activity (AutoCAD 2020 in this case) runs on.